FakeItEasy/FakeItEasy/how_to_build.md

 - `build.cmd` on Windows
 - `./build.sh` on Linux
+- `./build.ps1` on Windows or Linux, if Powershell is installed

 This executes the default build targets to produce .NET Standard and/or .NET Framework artifacts, depending on the selected [build profile](#building-only-a-subset-of-the-supported-target-frameworks).